mrdomino/lockbox/README.markdown

 ## TODO

-- Implement message verification, probably by embedding a hash or checksum in the generated keys somehow.
 - Come up with a reasonable text representation for keys and implement formatting/parsing for it.
 - Use a more robust source of entropy than `Math.random`.
 Ideally also